White paper

 Precision Research reveals these critical case attributes as part of the research process, enabling researchers to search, filter, and browse more efficiently than ever before.

 As with earlier innovations, Westlaw built these innovations on a combination of trusted and enhanced data, exclusive editorial enhancements, and cutting-edge technology.
-Westlaw Precision allows you to find what you need quickly without sacrificing confidence in your results.
+Westlaw Precision with CoCounsel allows you to find what you need quickly without sacrificing confidence in your results.

 The following are some of the new capabilities introduced.